An Introduction to Geometric Topology: Introduction

 \section{Introduction}

 Let $S_g$ be as usual a closed orientable surface of genus $g$.
-We know that $S_g$ admits an elliptic, flat, hyperbolic metric if and only if $g=0$, $g=1$, or $g\geqslant 2$ respectively.
+We know that $S_g$ admits an elliptic, flat, or hyperbolic metric if and only if $g=0$, $g=1$, or $g\geqslant 2$ respectively.
 The elliptic metric on the two-sphere is unique up to isometries, but the flat and hyperbolic metrics on the other surfaces are not.

 We want to define the space of all flat or hyperbolic metrics on $S_g$ when $g\geqslant 1$.
-There are two natural ways do to this: \begin{defn} The \emph{moduli space} of $S_{g}$ is the set of all flat or hyperbolic metrics on $S_{g}$ considered up to isometry and rescaling.
+There are two natural ways do to this: \begin{defn} The \emph{moduli space} of $S_{g}$ is the set of all the flat or hyperbolic metrics on $S_{g}$ considered up to orientation-preserving isometries and rescaling.

-The \emph{Teichm\"uller space} $\Teich(S_g)$ of $S_{g}$ is the set of all flat or hyperbolic metrics on $S_{g}$ considered up to isometries isotopic to the identity and rescaling. \end{defn}
+The \emph{Teichm\"uller space} $\Teich(S_g)$ is the set of all the flat or hyperbolic metrics on $S_{g}$ considered up to isometries isotopic to the identity and rescaling. \end{defn}

 The \emph{rescaling} of the metric is a simple operation that takes place only on the flat metrics on the torus $T$.
 On the torus $T$ a flat metric $g$ can be rescaled by any constant $\lambda >0$ to give another flat metric $\lambda g$: the rescaling changes the lengths by a factor $\sqrt\lambda$ and the area by a factor $\lambda$.
 Up to rescaling, we may for instance require that $T$ has unit area.